ndaneil/crowdedness-monitor/README.md

 <p align="center"><img src="./images/logo.png" width="80%"></p>

 Every city has popular spots which can get crowded at unpredictable times.
-The crowdedness of a place, like how many people are at a study hall, in the office or at a park can be a major factor in deciding whether or not to go there.
+The crowdedness of a place, like how many students are at the study hall, how crowded is the office or a park can be a major factor in deciding whether or not to go there.
 Information about crowdedness, however, is rarely available.
 A solution to this is to use smart sensors listening to wireless signals and noise level to help determine how crowded a place is.
-With this information, one can decide for example if going to the university building to study makes sense, on which workday is the office least crowded, or what to expect when going to the park.
+With this information, one can decide, for example, if going to the university building to study makes sense, on which workday is the office least crowded, or what to expect when going to the park.

+This information is not only useful for individuals but for the cities too.
+Crowdedness data collected over a longer timeframe can enable predicting crowdedness.
+With such information, maintenance tasks can be carried out when it causes the smallest disruption.
+Public transportation schedules can also be optimized based on ridership data which could be collected using smart sensors such as the one shown in this guide.

 ## Structure of the system